firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

      6.7: User::ChiefShopsForMonth#call    -:10
 ```

-Okay this is a little bit better.
-But now let's try the functional-ish way.
+Okay this is better.
+Now let's see if we can improve it further and maybe make it
+more functional-ish.

 ### The talk